Mission & Learning Objectives

 - Synthesize and integrate information that promotes personal and professional growth in the field of education.

-- Demonstrate ability to engage in change, tolerance and inclusion, advance principles of social justice, equity and ethical practice.
+- Demonstrate the ability to engage in change, tolerance, and inclusion and advance principles of social justice, equity, and ethical practice.